emilioziniades/pi-speaker/README.md

 restarting device...
 ```

+That's it!
 A reboot is required for the changes to take effect.
 Once the device has successfully restarted, you should be able to connect to the Raspberry Pi using the name and PIN chosen above.
 Plug your speakers into the Raspberry Pi's AUX port and enjoy the music!

 ## Contributions